-- Gardening/taking care of plants
+- Gardening or taking care of plants

 - Spending time in nature

-Gardening/Taking Care Of Plants
+Gardening Or Taking Care Of Plants

-- Fragrant plants - rose, gardenia, lilac, lemon balm, pine
+- Fragrant Plants: Rose, gardenia, lilac, lemon balm, pine

-- Edibles - fruits, vegetables, herbs
+- Edible Plants: Fruits, vegetables, herbs

-- Seasonal annuals - pansies, tulips, hyacinth
+- Seasonal Annuals: Pansies, tulips, hyacinth

 Spending Time In Nature